MassimoGirondi/git_syncer/README.md

 This will run the container in a interactive way, allowing you to accept host keys and (hopefully not) insert HTTP passwords.

+# License

+The code in this repository is licensed under the GNU Public License v3, see LICENSE to know more.